-More detailed information will be available when the deliverables of ethics (D10.1, D10.2) and the dissemination and exploitation plan (D9.2) are developed.
-Ethics deliverables will develop both the project strategy for personal data protection to comply with GDPR (D10.2) and the management plan for the research involving human participation (D10.1).
-Regarding the dissemination and exploitation plan (D9.2) they will be developed the guidelines to determine what results to protect for their exploitation and what results to disseminate.
+More detailed information is provided in the deliverables of ethics (D10.1, D10.2) and the dissemination and exploitation plan (D9.2).
+Ethics deliverables develop both the project strategy for personal data protection to comply with GDPR (D10.2) and the management plan for the research involving human participation (D10.1).
+Regarding the dissemination and exploitation plan (D9.2), it developes the guidelines to determine what results to protect for their exploitation and what results to disseminate.